karldreher/choc-eula/README.md

 Keep both choc-eula.ps1 and choc-eula.json in the same directory.
 The suggested location is "c:\Powershell" but this can be anywhere you see fit.

 # Configuration and operation
 Use the -configure parameter to add or remove Chocolatey packages](https://chocolatey.org/packages) to the list.

+`choc-eula -configure`

 A sample list is included, you can modify as desired.

 Keep the PS1 script and JSON file together and back the .json file up - this is your personal, living configuration which will hopefully survive multiple PC builds.
 You can continue to make changes to this for the duration of your use of choc-eula, and the usefulness will grow with with the file.